MicrosoftDocs/learn/learn-pr/azure/create-linux-virtual-machine-in-azure/includes/6-exercise-connect-to-a-linux-vm-using-ssh.md

 1. Finally, we can try retrieving the default page through the public IP address.
 However, even though the web server is running on the VM, you won't get a valid connection or response.
 Do you know why?

 We need to perform one more step to be able to interact with the web server.
-Our virtual network is blocking the inbound request - this is the default behavior.
+Our virtual network is blocking the inbound request.
 We can change that through configuration.
-Let's look at that next.
+Let's look at allowing the inbound request next.